Catrionamcd/ViewsIt-Site/README.md

 * Code in the Views.py carry out various validation checks throughout.
 For example if code to delete a channel is initiated, then a check is first made that the user is the current channel owner before proceeding with the deletion.

 ### Future Features
-* The site could be extended to send notifications of new channels to the super user for approval
+* The site could be extended to send notifications of new channels to the super user for approval.
 * Send notifications of new post to the channel owner for approval.
-* Add an image to channel information to make it more appealing
+* Add an image to channel information to make it more appealing.
+* Display a thumbnail of the image chosen as the channel or post is being created or edited.
 * Extend the site to enable users to add comments to the posts that are attached to each channel.